bradhowes/AUv3Controls/README.md

 ![](https://github.com/bradhowes/AUv3Controls/blob/main/toggle.gif?raw=true)

-Here is a combination of several knobs as a group:
+Here is a combination of several knobs into two distinct groups.
+The groups are embedded in a scroll view so as to operate under narrow device width constrains:

 ![](https://github.com/bradhowes/AUv3Controls/blob/main/envelopes.gif?raw=true)